 During my post-op meeting, Dr. Kurtulus let me know that this time my Endometriosis lesions were all either clear or red.
 He said they were almost grape-like.
 I’m so pleased that he is so skilled and thorough during these procedures!!
 And grateful he knows what to look for!

 Ready for photos of my insides?
-I don’t know if you can click on the photos and make them full-size, so if you ARE curious about the full-sized (and zoomable) versions of these photos, you can view them here.
+I don’t know if you can click on the photos and make them full-size, so they’re also available on Google Drive.

 The Fallopian Tubes